nayrnet/domoticz-htc/README.md

 [![npm](https://img.shields.io/npm/v/npm.svg)]()
 [![node](https://img.shields.io/node/v/gh-badges.svg)]()

-Modular NodeJS service interfaces with various Home Theatre hardware and Domoticz to provide a unified and hackable solution.
+NodeJS service interfaces with various Home Theatre hardware and Domoticz to provide a unified and extensable solution.

 This program communicates with my tv via rs232 and with my audio receiver via TCP-Socket.
 Volume/Mute/Power/Default input are all provided by a PowerMate USB Knob.
 Communicaiton with Domoticz is done via MQTT API.

 > I have completely redone this project so its more portable and easier to adopt.

-### Hardware:
+### My Hardware:
 * Pioneer SC-1222-K
   * Google Nexus Player
   * Sony PlayStation 3